Understanding key issues and insights

 When evaluating care options, especially residential aged care options, contact a wide selection of providers for a greater sense of comparison.
 Try to talk to current clients and their families for some consumer evaluation.
 Do not rely on the marketing literature alone.

 3. Do your research and use a checklist

 When visiting aged-care homes arrive prepared with a series of questions.
-The Aged Care Crisis website has a good nursing home checklist.
+See our Residential Care Checklist.

 4. Check staffing arrangements carefully